-- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated January 6, 2021, for the preparation and fair presentation of the financial statements of the various opinion units referred to above in accordance with U.S. GAAP. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that misstatement, whether due to fraud or error. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - We acknowledge our responsibility for compliance with the laws, regulations, and provisions of contracts and grant agreements. - We have reviewed, approved, and taken responsibility for the financial statements and related notes and acknowledge the auditor's role in the preparation of this information. - We have identified and communicated to you all previous audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - We have reviewed and approved the adjusting and reclassifying journal entries reflected in the audit statements and Attachment A. - The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated January 6, 2021, for the preparation and fair presentation of the financial statements of the various opinion units referred to above in accordance with U.S. GAAP. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - We acknowledge our responsibility for compliance with the laws, regulations, and provisions of contracts and grant agreements. - We have reviewed, approved, and taken responsibility for the financial statements and related notes and acknowledge the auditor's role in the preparation of this information. - We have identified and communicated to you all previous audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable.

-MARY HETHERINGTON

-DAVID DIAMOND

-TERESA O'DETTE

-RICK STEPHENS
+DIRECTORS TERESA O'DETTE DAVID DIAMOND MARY HETHERINGTON RICK STEPHENS KATHERINE ROHLF

-KATHRYN ROHLF